Siddhesh224-ai/RoadFix-Pothole-detector-/README.md

-Kidly refer to the folder with FXDV tag.
+Kidly refer to the ROADFIX folder with FXDV tag.